This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 Chocolate Cottage Cheese Cookies

-Remember those Cottage Cheese Pancakes that are a client favorite?
+Remember those cottage cheese protein pancakes that are a weight loss client favorite?
 Well, I warned you I’d be putting cottage cheese in ALL THE FOODS after that delicious recipe and I really hope these goodies become your new favorite way to enjoy cookies.
 In a healthier way, of course!

 These cookies are made flourless using oats making them higher in fiber and more nutritious and filling.
 You could substitute gluten free baking flour or gluten free oat flour too!